ETHICS IN NEUROSURGERY

 With these technologies, however, come increasingly complex ethical concerns.
 Neurosurgery’s specific involvement with the most vulnerable part of a person necessitates a complex discussion between the physician and the patient before informed consent can be given.
 The field also relies significantly on research and innovation to pilot new methods of intervening in the brain, and the partnerships fostered through this process require proper disclosure of potential conflicts of interest (COIs) to protect patient rights.
 Thus, a proper study of medical ethics is important for surgeons to translate their armamentarium into options for providing optimal and compassionate patient care.
 The goal of this chapter is to review the essential principles of medical ethics and explore how these principles are vital to the practice of neurosurgery.

 For decades, professional organizations such as the American Medical Association have developed sets of guidelines for the benefit of patients.
-These guidelines largely center on 4 major principles2:
+These guidelines center largely on 4 major principles2:

 - Beneficence—the obligation to provide a net benefit to patients seeking care